isomerpages/nlb-biblioasia/_apr-2011/Popular Music in 1960s Singapore.md

   impact of nation building on the music scene, and its eventual decline by the early 1970s.
 ---
-#### Research Associate _Joanna Tan_ traces the growth of English popular music in 1960s Singapore and the formation of local bands.
-She outlines the impact of nation building on the music scene, and its eventual decline by the early 1970s.
+#### Research Associate&nbsp;_Joanna Tan_&nbsp;traces the growth of English popular music in 1960s Singapore and the formation of local bands.
+She outlines the impact of nation-building on the music scene, and its eventual decline by the early 1970s.

 <img style="width:80%;" src="/images/Vol%207%20Issue%201/PopularMusic/TheLoser.jpg">
- <div style="background-color: white;">Cover of 45 RPM EP<i> I’m the Loser</i> (1966) by Naomi and The Boys. <i>Courtesy of National Archives of Singapore.</i></div>
+ <div style="background-color: white;">Cover of 45rpm EP<i> I’m the Loser</i> (1966) by Naomi and The Boys. <i>Courtesy of National Archives of Singapore.</i></div>

 From the late 1950s to the early 1970s, Singapore experienced a period of significant political and social change.
 The year 1959 marked the start of self-government for Singapore and the formation of the People’s Action Party government.
 These political developments coincided with a flourishing English music scene that had developed with the introduction of popular music influences from abroad such as American rock ‘n’ roll and British pop.
 This article traces the growth of English popular music in 1960s Singapore and the formation of local bands that became famous for their versions of British and American songs as well as original compositions that featured a unique blend of Western and Asian influences.
 The article also outlines the impact of nation building on the music scene, and the eventual decline of the music scene by the early 1970s.